DimitriPalmer22/Studio-Docs/Projects/Summer Project/Versions/Avernoth v0.7.0.md

 - When the meter fills up, the enemy activates a "*Revenge Counter*"

 #### Revenge Counter
 - Depending on the enemy type, the counter will be different.
-It could be one ability or it could be
+It could be one ability or it could be multiple abilities that activate at once.

+####
+Generally, they should either make the enemy briefly invincible or have super armor to eliminate flinching.
+This way, they can attempt to engage with the player.
 -

 ## Rethink Passive Effects Again